joanms/recipe-database/README.md

 Please [click here](https://github.com/joanms/recipe-database/blob/master/static/plans/recipe-database_schema.pdf) to see the database schema.

 The database is set up to make it as easy as possible for users to add and edit their own recipes.
+Values are text wherever possible so that users are not limited in the information that they can input.
+For example, if they want to add a caveat to a value such as the preparation time, they can.

-I considered using a dropdown menu for ingredient units and separate fields for the quantities and names of ingredients so that users would input them consistently, but decided against this for three reasons.
+I considered separate values for the quantities and names of ingredients so that users would input them consistently, but decided against this for three reasons.
 Firstly, it would be very tedious for a user who wanted to copy and paste a list of ingredients from elsewhere.
 Secondly, I might not think of all possible units a user might want to input.
-Thirdly, it wouldn't allow for subsets of ingredients, such as those for sauces, marinades, icing, etc. I also decided against a dropdown menu for allergens, as an exhaustive list of all possible allergens would be too unwieldy and risk omitting some allergens.
+Thirdly, it wouldn't allow for subsets of ingredients, such as those for sauces, marinades, icing, etc. I also decided against a preset list of allergens, as an exhaustive list of all possible food allergens would be too unwieldy and risk omitting some allergens.

 ## UX